-How Much is Owner’s Title Insurance in Georgia?
+How Much Does Title Insurance Cost in Georgia?

-The premium for an owner’s title policy in Georgia is paid just once.
+The premium for owner’s title insurance is paid just once.
 However, certain factors determine its cost:

 - Government regulations

 Owner’s title insurance offers two coverages, standard and enhanced.
-While the standard policy does provide sufficient security to the new homeowner, enhanced title insurance protects against any post-closing vulnerabilities.
-It typically costs 20% more than a standard owner’s title policy.
+While the standard policy provides sufficient security to the new homeowner, the enhanced policy which costs 20% more protects against any post-closing vulnerabilities.

 There is no fixed regulation regarding who pays for owner’s title insurance in Georgia.
 You can negotiate with the seller and come up with a plan that safeguards the interests of both parties.